How to be an Agile at Scale leader

 Agile organizations pride themselves on the independence and adaptability of their teams.
 It requires a system of empowered workers, owning their own processes and staying in constant communication with each other.
 That raises a key question: Where do leaders fit in a self-organizing team?

-With hurdles constantly appearing, communication issues killing productivity, and objectives clashing, leaders are still as essential as ever in an agile workplace.
-This is only increased when we start to think about Agile at Scale, where we need to somehow develop hierarchies on top of non-hierarchical team structures.
+With hurdles constantly appearing, communication issues killing productivity, and objectives clashing, leaders are still essential in an agile workplace.
+This is only increased when we start to think about Agile at Scale, where we need to develop hierarchies on top of non-hierarchical team structures.

-Leaders need to embody agile values and principles and take on a new kind of role: One of an individual embedded within a team to support its goals rather than above it and dictating where to go.
+Leaders need to embody agile values and principles and take on a new kind of role: One of an individual embedded within a team to support its goals rather than dictating where to go from above.

 The roles of leadership in Agile at Scale

-You need to be encouraging transparency both from those above and around you so everyone feels respected and their pain points are heard.
-Prevailing with Agile at Scale starts with respect for all points of the working process, but just hearing the feedback of the final sign-off.
+You need to encourage transparency both from those above and around you so everyone feels respected and their pain points are known.
+Prevailing with Agile at Scale starts with respect for all points of the working process, not just hearing feedback before the final sign-off.

 Providing clear strategic direction